Angi-Reynoso/Datos_Masivos/Practices/Practice_1/README.md

 println(s"Coefficients: ${lrModel.coefficients} Intercept: ${lrModel.intercept}")
 ~~~
 > The regression _coefficients_ represent the mean changes in the response variable for one unit of change in the predictor variable while holding the other predictors in the model constant.

-> _Intercept:_ Also known as the y-intercept, it is simply the value at which the fitted line crosses the y-axis in linear regression analysis.
+> _Intercept_, also known as the y-intercept, it is simply the value at which the fitted line crosses the y-axis in linear regression analysis.

 **14. Summarize the model on the training set and print the output of some metrics**
 * Use our model's .summary method to create an object called trainingSummary.